ifeekz/prembly-crm-lead-search-refactor/README.md

 - These files **never handle HTML output** or direct user input — they just talk to the database and as helpers.
 These classes are **framework-agnostic** and can be reused in other projects.

+**NOTE**: I maintained the class naming convention in `core/Prembly/Crm/` as used in the legacy code for clarity sake.

 3. Configuration Layer (`config/db.php`)

 - Stores database connection details (in this case, SQLite file path).